 Who has been a part of NM EPSCoR the longest?
 The answer may surprise you.

-News Category: Bioalgal Energy
+Event Category: Bioalgal Energy

 The November 2016 issue of the National Science Teacher's Association (NSTA) journal The Science Teacher features an article co-authored by Becky Bixby, one of our Bioalgal Energy component co-leads.
 Together with Molly Sultany, a high school science teacher in Portland, Oregon, Becky emphasizes the importance of including diatoms in lessons for students in biology, chemistry, and environmental science.

 Dr. David Hanson, Bioalgal Energy co-lead for Energize New Mexico recently received two grants that fund collaborative efforts in energy and biology.
 These two grants alone will bring $1.2 million over 3 years into Dave's lab specifically, and a total of $3 million into New Mexico.
 Both grants were facilitated by EPSCoR.

 If you are a research scientist or a graduate student, funding is probably often at the top of the list of your concerns.
 In the clean energy research sector, it's often difficult to find funding outside of government sources.
 But fear not!
 A new initiative promises to bring over $1 billion to clean energy projects.
 Microsoft Founder Bill Gates hopes to change that with his recently announced investor-led fund called Breakthrough Energy Ventures (BEV).